CraigGo/Portfolio-1/README.md

 Degrees:
 - Masters in Data Science (in progress - expected 2020), UC Berkeley
-- MBA, Finance and Marketing, Universiy of Chicago (completed)
+- MBA, Finance and Marketing, University of Chicago (completed)
 - BS, Computer Science/Math with Honors, University of Pittsburgh (completed)

 Data Science Coursework Completed by 2019: